davaya/openc2-jadn/jadn-v1.1.md

 * JADN schema for JADN documents: https://docs.oasis-open.org/openc2/jadn/v1.0/cs01/schemas/jadn-v1.1.jadn

 #### Abstract:
-JSON Abstract Data Notation (JADN) is a UML-based information modeling language that defines data structure independently of data format.
-Information models are used to define and generate physical data models, validate information instances, and enable lossless translation across data formats.
-A JADN specification consists of two parts: type definitions that comprise the information model, and serialization rules that define how information instances are represented as data.
-The information model is itself an information instance that can be serialized and transferred between applications.
-The model is documented using a compact and expressive interface definition language, property tables, or entity relationship diagrams, easing integration with existing design processes and architecture tools.
+An information model (IM) defines the essential content of messages used in computing independently of how that content is represented externally for communication and storage or internally for processing.
+JSON Abstract Data Notation (JADN) is an information modeling language used to formally define essential content using a minimal and regular set of built-in datatypes, plus encoding rules to translate between internal instances of each type and multiple external representations.
+"Essential content" refers to the information-theoretic meaning of information ("entropy"), and JADN's core requirement is to define information equivalence across external representations ranging from the most compact (e.g., IP packets, FIX transactions) to concise binary languages such as Protobuf and CBOR to text-based languages such as JSON and XML.
+JADN information models are themselves information values that can be serialized in any data format, edited as information definition language (IDL) text files, and displayed as property tables or entity relationship diagrams to facilitate use with existing design processes and architecture tools.

 #### Status:
 This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.